EvangelosBatsalis/JokerApiResults_JavaSwingJPADerbyDB/README.md

 Project have had used technologies:

--Swing for UI
+* Swing for UI
--DerbyDB for database storing
+* DerbyDB for database storing
--JPA and JDBC
+* JPA and JDBC
--Libraries: derbyclient.jar and LGoodDatePicker-11.2.1.jar
+* Libraries: derbyclient.jar and LGoodDatePicker-11.2.1.jar

 Version of Java is 8 and IDE was designed with Netbeans 12